 The Arboretum includes a Services Glade where the Union Flag flies.

 The Millennium Grove is alongside it, devoted to the memory of local people who have been killed on active service during this millennium.

 The Jim Houldsworth Bower remembers the Major and champion of the ex service community who died in 2012.

 In the remaining woodland anyone in the community can remember a loved one with a plaque set against a tree.

 There are 2500 trees in the Arboretum, planted by the Forestry Commission, and available for dedication.
-A variety of species of young trees are included.
-Over time they’ll grow into a mature, mixed woodland.
+There’s a variety of species of young trees, which, over time will grow into a mature, mixed woodland.

 While you’re here…

 Go to the homepage of the Live Blackpool website for the latest updates.

 Love the Fylde Coast?
 Sign up for your email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.